risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 );
 ```

-### WITH parameters
+### Connector parameters

 Unless specified otherwise, the fields listed are required.
+Note that the value of these parameters should be enclosed in single quotation marks.

 |Field|Notes|
 |---|---|